WandLZhang/fast-science-0-stellar-engine/blueprints/il5/gcs-project/README.md

 1. The Principal (user or group) must have Cloud KMS Admin permission at the GCP Level.

 ## Disclaimer
-- The present GCP Terraform Module in this project is set up and intended to be implemented in an IL5 Impact Level 5 environment using the Assured Workdloads within the Google Cloud Platform (GCP) organization.
+- The present GCP Terraform Module in this project is set up and intended to be implemented in either a FedRamp-high or IL5 Impact Level 5 environment using the Assured Workdloads within the Google Cloud Platform (GCP) organization.
-- An Assured Workloads and IL5 environments ensures that sensitive data and workloads in GCP adhere to the rigorous security standards mandated by the DoD, making it suitable for government agencies.
+- Assured Workloads in both environments ensures that sensitive data and workloads in GCP adhere to the rigorous security standards mandated by the DoD, making it suitable for government agencies.

 ## Deployment Steps
 You should see this README and some terraform files.